 This policy outlines procedures for compliance with the Foreign Corrupt Practices Act.

-Framework for Assessing a Process or Program
+Assessing Effectiveness of a Process or Program Guide

 This framework offers guidance for evaluating the design effectiveness of a process or program and developing a subsequent test plan for evaluating its operating effectiveness.
 This guidance can be applied to the following types of processes or programs: code of conduct program, whistleblower process, self-assessment program, human resource program, or similar.

-Fraud Indicators: Financial Performance
+Fraud Indicators: Financial Performance Key Performance Indicators (KPIs)

 This guide identifies some of the red flags within an entity's financial performance that indicate the potential existence of embezzlement, financial statement fraud, and other illegal acts (e.g., bribery, kickbacks, price-fixing, bid-rigging and tax evasion.)